ysshowcase/UIAutomationPipline/README.md

 # UIAutomationPipline
-This a sample of test automation framework
+This is a sample of test automation framework